How to Manage Your Food Cravings

 Hunger vs. cravings

 When you’re hungry, your body sends your brain signals that it needs fuel.
 You may experience stomach growling and feelings of emptiness.
 You need to eat.
-And once you do, hunger symptoms will disappear and won’t return for several hours.
+And once you do, hunger symptoms will dissipate and won’t return for several hours.

 Cravings, on the other hand, are your body’s way of telling you that it wants comfort or something soothing, provoking you to eat even when your body doesn’t need more fuel.
 A craving is usually directed to a specific food, taste, or texture, resulting in more radical behavior.